viet34tqc/notebook/event-loop.md

 			- statement run
 			- remove that statement from the stack
 			- Add another statement and so on...
-			- If `setTimeout` exists:
+			- If `setTimeout` or `setInterval` exists:
-				- add `setTimeout` to the stack
+				- add `setTimeout` or `setInterval` to the stack
-				- run `setTimeout`
+				- run `setTimeout` or `setInterval`
 				- add callback function to the **web API**
+				- the timer runs for a period of time that equals to the second arguments then the callback functions is passed to the **task queue**.
 				- remove `setTimeout`
 				- Run other statements until the end of the script
-	- Web API:
-		- What: is the place that the async operations (`promises`, `setTimeout`, `setInterval`) callbacks are waiting to complete.
-		- How:
-		  - For `setTimeout` and `setInterval` callbacks, the timer runs for a period of time that equals to the second arguments then the callback functions is passed to the **queue**.
-		  - Promises callbacks are passed immediately to the **microtask queue**.
+			- If promise exists, when promise resolves by running `resolve` or `reject`, the callback we pass to `then` or `catch` is pushed to **microtask** queue
-  		  - This is the time for the `event loop` to do its only task: **connect the queue with the call stack**.
+	- This is the time for the `event loop` to do its only task: **connect the queues to the call stack**.
-	- Queue:
-		- FIFO
-		- When the call stack is empty, `event loop` checks the queue for pending statements, starting from oldest messages
+	- First it checks if the call stack is empty, then it adds the pending statement in the queues to call stack, starting from `mircotask` queue first.
+The statement in `mircotask` queue has higher priority than `macrotask` queue
-		- Once it find ones, it adds it to the stack
-		- Queue has two types:
-			- message queue or task queue or **macrotask queue**: handle `setTimeout`, `setInterval`, lower priority
-			- job queue or **microtask queue**: handles promises callbacks (`onResolved/onRejected` and `then` callbacks), higher priority